Dance students working on their ballet technique in a dance studio.

 Confidence

 The one trait that all lecturers want to see in their applicants is confidence.
-Confidence in yourself, and the subject you want to study.
+Confidence in yourself and the subject you want to study.
 Demonstrate confidence by walking in with a good posture and a smile.

 Preparation

 Depending on what you are auditioning for, you will need your movement clothes, your monologue and anything that you think will support you.
 Water, warm clothing or props for your character, and shoes if needed.
 Get to know your character.
-If you have the whole play or script, read it all to know where you’re coming from, and scan for clues that will help you to recreate this character.
-If not, use your own best judgement.
+If you have the whole play or script, read it all to see where you’re coming from, and scan for clues that will help you to recreate this character.
+If not, use your own best judgment.
 Connect with your character and give it your all.

 A positive and friendly attitude is essential, plus some knowledge of the course you are applying for.
 Preparation is a must.
 Read a little about the profession and think about how you can relate to your own experiences.